 Baltimore Car Accident Lawyer Offering Free Consultations

-At the Law Offices of Randolph Rice, our experienced Maryland car accident injury attorneys will advise you on whether you are receiving the correct medical treatment and the right kind of doctor.
+At Rice, Murtha & Psoras, our experienced Maryland car accident attorneys will advise you on whether you are receiving the correct medical treatment and the right kind of doctor.
 We are not medical professionals.

 Your diagnosis is a matter for your doctor.
 However, we can advise you when to see a doctor and alert you to any potential gaps in treatment that can harm your lawsuit.
 Please contact our Maryland car accident team today for a free consultation.